Sync Flow across your devices

 The following sync bugs were fixed in recent versions.
 To resolve any of them, update Wispr Flow to the latest version:

-• Editing a snippet or dictionary word on Android created duplicate entries after syncing.
-This happened when you changed the word or trigger itself (e.g., renaming "meet up" to "meet"), including case-only changes like "meet up" to "Meet up."
-Updating only the replacement text was not affected.
-Fixed in version 1.8.5.
+Editing a snippet or dictionary word on Android created duplicate entries.
+This happened when you changed the word or trigger itself (for example, renaming "meet up" to "meet"), including case-only changes.

-• Notes on iOS weren't syncing when opening the Notes tab.
-Notes on iOS now sync in the background when you open the Notes tab.
-You can also sync manually using pull-to-refresh or the sync button (circular arrow) in the Notes view.
+Notes on iOS didn't sync when opening the Notes tab.
+Notes now sync in the background when you open the Notes tab, and you can refresh manually with pull-to-refresh.

-• Note titles weren't syncing or showing correctly on iOS.
-Caused by iOS notes not supporting explicit titles.
+Note titles didn't sync correctly on iOS.
 Notes now sync with full titles that appear in the notes list and navigation bar.

-• Snippets showed up in the dictionary (or dictionary words appeared in snippets) on Android.
-Caused by a sync bug on Android, fixed in version 1.5.2.
+Snippets showed up in the dictionary (or dictionary words appeared in snippets) on Android.
+Caused by a sync bug, now fixed.

-• Dictionary and Snippets tabs appeared empty on iOS.
-Caused by a display bug after signing in, launching the app, or returning from the background.
+Dictionary and Snippets tabs appeared empty on iOS.
+Caused by a display bug after signing in or returning from the background.
 Your data was still saved.

 FAQs